AtulPandey429/EditCourseDetails/README.md

 # Course Management App

 ## Deployment
+- I have deployed it at netlify below click on deployment i will redirect you

-The application is deployed and accessible at: [Deployment Link](https://6612faf2914aadf98c89c7c5--fluffy-haupia-39c3f7.netlify.app/)
+- The application is deployed and accessible a: [Deployment Link](https://6612faf2914aadf98c89c7c5--fluffy-haupia-39c3f7.netlify.app/)

 # landing page